eric-wk-wong/Whiteboard/README.md

 # Whiteboard

-This is the newest version of the prototype.
+Whiteboard is an intuitive, responsive and user-friendly platform for educational services.
+It focuses on promoting academic success while making the lives of every student and educator easier.

 ### Required Components